Thesis and Dissertation Forms (English Dept. Graduate Studies Office)

 The prospectus, either for the M.A.
 Thesis or Ph.D.
 Dissertation, is a written plan for the research the student intends to complete.
 At the Ph.D. level, students must defend the prospectus in an oral examination after passing the Ph.D. exams.

 Goal: To position yourself within an academic conversation and define the methods for your research project.
 Your stance and voice dominate the entire discussion, including the literature review.
 Entering the conversation, or facilitating a new one, is the key, and having questions to ask, if not answers you hope to find.

-Length: 20 – 25 pages of text, plus a working bibliography, chapter outline, and timeline for completing the work.
+Length: 20 – 25 pages of text, including a working bibliography, chapter outline, and timeline for completing the work.

 - Why this research is important or necessary

 - Focus of the project and / or specific research questions addressed by the research

 - What you hope to discover, presented as a thesis statement or a hypothesis

 Literature Review: Much of the prospectus should review the scholarly literature, whether divided into topical / thematic sections or as an ongoing discussion from theory to application, specific analyses to general reception, historical contexts to specific texts, or another organizational structure.